 Can you set aside some time each weekend (or weeknight if your weekends are particularly hectic) to do some basic meal prep?
 Prepping may entail pre-cooking an entire meal and freezing meal sized portions.
 Or it could just be pre-chopping, portioning, and par-cooking.
 Enlist the help of other household members.
 Divide and conquer!

-Here’s a few dietitian favourites to help you get meal prepping with minimal fuss:
+Here are a few dietitian favourites to help you get meal prepping with minimal fuss:

 Snacks and light meals